phoughton/agent_addresser/README.md

-# Converting free text into structured data
+# Converting free text addresses into structured data

 Large Language Models are surprisingly good ad parsing addresses, but they need help to do it.